Taking Chances (song): Background and writing

 "Taking Chances" was written by songwriter Kara DioGuardi and former Eurythmics member Dave Stewart.
-The record label manager Jimmy Iovine put them together to write for the Pussycat Dolls, but DioGuardi and Stewart quickly realized that the music they were writing was best suited for them to record together.
-Iovine agreed and signed them to Interscope Records where they recorded an album as Platinum Weird which was released in 2006.
-In The Dave Stewart Songbook Vol. 1, Stewart explains that he and DioGuardi wrote the song in about 10 minutes one afternoon when movers were bringing furniture into her new Los Angeles home.
+The collaboration began when record label manager Jimmy Iovine paired them to write material for the Pussycat Dolls, but the sessions quickly shifted direction as both writers realised that the songs they were developing reflected their own creative chemistry rather than the brief.
+Iovine supported the change and signed them to Interscope Records, where they recorded an album as Platinum Weird, released in 2006.
+In The Dave Stewart Songbook Vol. 1, Stewart recalls that the pair wrote "Taking Chances" in roughly 10 minutes while movers were carrying furniture into DioGuardi's new Los Angeles home.

-"I could hear some windchimes just outside the open window where I was laying, so I picked up an acoustic guitar and was trying to play the same random pattern the chimes were making.
-Kara is a genius with melody and multitasking so as she's shouting to the movers she starts singing, 'Don't know much about your life,' much to the confusion of the workers.
-It was like a scene from a musical as the furniture was piling in, she was singing, 'What do you say to taking chances?
-What do you you say to jumping off the edge?'
-We literally were swapping lyrics, melodies and chords in real time while all this chaos was around us.
-The song was written about ourselves trusting and baring our souls to each other.
-About committing to making something special even though we knew we were this odd couple who had no other reason to do it other than we loved it."
+Stewart later described the session as spontaneous and unusually chaotic.
+Hearing windchimes outside an open window, he began echoing their uneven rhythm on an acoustic guitar, prompting DioGuardi to improvise melodies and fragments of lyrics while directing the movers.
+The atmosphere, though disordered, pushed them into a rapid exchange of musical and lyrical ideas, shaping the song almost in real time.
+Stewart said the lyrics captured their willingness to trust an unexpected partnership and to follow an instinctive creative impulse.

-After DioGuardi and Stewart recorded the song, they played it for Dion's husband René, who loved it.
-Dion released it as the title track and first single from her ninth English studio album, which was also the name of her World Tour.
-John Shanks produced the song.
-He also produced five other songs on Taking Chances.
-Kara DioGuardi also wrote and co-produced with Emanuel Kiriakou "Surprise Surprise" for the Taking Chances album.
-She has already written few songs for Dion in the past, including "One Heart".
-The latter was co-written and co-produced by John Shanks and Kara DioGuardi, and released as a single in 2003.
+After completing the demo, DioGuardi and Stewart played it for Dion's husband René, whose enthusiastic reaction encouraged Dion to record it.
+She released "Taking Chances" as the title track and lead single from her tenth English studio album, which also provided the name for her World Tour.
+The recording was produced by John Shanks, who also produced five additional tracks on the album.
+DioGuardi contributed further to the project by writing and co-producing, with Emanuel Kiriakou, the song "Surprise Surprise".
+She had previously written several songs for Dion, including "One Heart", co-written and co-produced with Shanks and released as a single in 2003.

-On 9 September 2007, the members of her fan club had a 24-hour advance preview of "Taking Chances" and its accompanying in-studio video.
-Later, the video was available through Amazon.com and Sympatico / MSN Music Store the following day.
-The song premiered on the radio on 10 September 2007 and was released as a music download on 29 October 2007 in the United States and Europe.
-The track was included later on her 2008 greatest hits My Love: Essential Collection.
-A live version was included in the Taking Chances World Tour: The Concert CD/DVD.
+On 9 September 2007, members of Dion's fan club received a 24-hour advance preview of "Taking Chances" and its in-studio video.
+The clip became available through Amazon.com and the Sympatico / MSN Music Store the following day.
+The song premiered on radio on 10 September 2007 and was released as a music download on 29 October 2007 in the United States and Europe.
+The track was later included on her 2008 greatest hits My Love: Essential Collection.
+A live version appears on the Taking Chances World Tour: The Concert CD/DVD.